masch/bda-app-control/README.md

 3.  **Set up the environment variables:**

-    Create a `.env` file in the root of the project with the following content:
+    Create a `.env` file in the root of the project with the following content using `.env.template` file as a template:

     ```
     DB_HOST=